Plant nutrition: Iron

 Iron is necessary for photosynthesis and is present as an enzyme cofactor in plants.
 Iron deficiency can result in interveinal chlorosis and necrosis.

 Iron is not a structural part of chlorophyll but very much essential for its synthesis.
 Copper deficiency can be responsible for promoting an iron deficiency.

 It helps in the electron transport of plant.

 As with other biological processes, the main useful form of iron is that of iron(II) due to its higher solubility in neutral pH.
 However, plants are also capable of using iron(III) via citric acid, using the photo-reduction of ferric citrate.
 In the field, as with many other transitional metal elements, iron fertilizer is supplied as a chelate.

 Molybdenum

-Molybdenum is a cofactor to enzymes important in building amino acids and is involved in nitrogen metabolism.
+Molybdenum is a cofactor for enzymes important in building amino acids and is involved in nitrogen metabolism.
 Molybdenum is part of the nitrate reductase enzyme (needed for the reduction of nitrate) and the nitrogenase enzyme (required for biological nitrogen fixation).
 Reduced productivity as a result of molybdenum deficiency is usually associated with the reduced activity of one or more of these enzymes.